 San Miguel to Perquín (Perkin)

 Bus 332 goes from san Miguel to Perquín (3hrs, $1.50).
 But it only goes 4 times per day with the last being mid day.
-We will get back to you soon with the schedule.
 The other option is to take bus 328 which goes to Gotera (2hrs) and then we understand there are pickups that go the rest of the way leaving every hour.
 We know from one traveller comment below that you can do a day trip and leave at 9:30am (332) and return at 4pm.

 Not a lot of people stop in San Miguel for more than a night or two, if at all.
 I was happy to find a nice chill place to rest while I caught up on some writing and was grateful for the hospitality shown at the Hotel Caleta.
 Simple rooms (with TV and A/C if you want it) and a nice green garden to take the heat out of the day.
 The manager Roberto was very kind and helpful and made a good breakfast too.
 I also liked that it wasn’t too far to walk to the ATM and the supermarket.
 There are a few banks along the way but there is an ATM inside the Despensa Familiar Catedral if you want privacy when taking out your money.
 And, if you need a break from rice and beans there are chain restaurants, including a Subway, at the park.